espressif/xtensa-isa-doc/README.md

 ## Getting the documentation

 This repository contains the source of Xtensa ISA documentation in LaTeX format.

+### Latest version

+You can download the document in PDF format here:
+* [Xtensa.pdf](https://github.com/espressif/xtensa-isa-doc/releases/download/latest/Xtensa.pdf) (latest) — automatically built from source whenever the default branch of the repository is updated.

 ### Building from source